aleksey-ios-dev/HandyText/README.md

 }
 ```

-The Font is only required parameter for creating a brand new style, all other params are set do defaults.
+The Font is only required parameter for creating a brand new style, all other params are set to defaults.
 Instead of copying instances and modifying properties the library proposes more declarative 'cascade' style.
 Think you need a style for headers based on plain text:

 ```swift
   static var header1: TextStyle {